-- A review application form is available on the Ombudsman website, which applicants are encouraged to use to help ensure that they provide all of the required information. - The completed form should then be emailed to actfoi@ombudsman.gov.au. - The Ombudsman can decide not to proceed with a review where there is insufficient information to do so-see section 4.11.
+- A review application form is available on the Ombudsman website, which applicants are encouraged to use to help ensure they provide all of the required information. - o The completed form should be emailed to actfoi@ombudsman.gov.au. - The Ombudsman can decide not to proceed with a review where there is insufficient information to do so-see section 4.11.
 Not enough information to review.

-- The decisions that are reviewable and who can apply for a review of these decisions are also summarised above at section 4.1 Who can request an Ombudsman FOI review and of what decision? - There is no fee for requesting an Ombudsman review. - There is no approved form for an Ombudsman review that must be used in order to lodge a valid application.
+- The decisions that are reviewable and who can apply for a review of these decisions are also summarised above at section 4.1 Who can apply for an Ombudsman FOI review and of what decision? - Use of the review application form is not mandatory, and the Ombudsman will consider any application received in writing, although use of the form does assist the Ombudsman to conduct a timely review. - There is no fee for applying for an Ombudsman review.